jitesh-cloud/personal-twitter-bot/README.md

 # personal-twitter-bot

+Have ever experienced Magic?
+The automated program will do whatever you would like to do.

 This project works on the chrome webdriver and python module selenium.
 The project is a bot works on functionalities like tweeting, following, liking tweets, and much more.

 To make it work you have to follow some crucial steps in here -